-University of New England graduates see an average starting salary of $62K.
+Those with an education from the University of New England earn an average of $63K.

 Benefits and Perks

-Median pay for Point Park University grads is about $57K, making their salaries most similar to those of University of New England grads.
+Compensation averages approximately $67K for Waynesburg University alumni, making their earnings most comparable to University of New England grads.
 School for International Training, Le Moyne College, and Nyack College are also similar to University of New England.